SKirchhofer/ROS-LeapMotion-Windows/README.md

 ## General informations

 It is based on the Leap Motion SDK 4.0.0.
 Tested on windows 10 x64 with ROS Melodic and Leap Motion SDK 4.0.0+52173.

 The ROS message associated to the Leap Motion contains the euclidian coordinates of the hand joints.
-The package is based on the C library from the SDK, faster than previous leapmotion libraries.

 ## How to use it